 Whether consciously or not, every writer is in search of a process.

-The other reason is that it could be helpful to develop a sense of a beginning, middle, and ending before starting the first draft.
+It can be helpful to develop a sense of a beginning, middle, and ending before starting the first draft.
 This often helps free the writer from unnecessary anxiety.

 With a basic confidence in the story, this can paradoxically allow the novelist, memoirist, or screenwriter to pursue a narrative with abandon, allowing the story to have a sense of surprise.